-How to use a Japanese rice bowl?
+How to use a rice bowl?

-Using a Japanese rice bowl is simple.
+Using a rice bowl is simple.
 Most Japanese rice bowls are meant to be held in your hands and used with wooden chopsticks.
-To use a Japanese rice bowl, it is best to support the bottom of the bowl with your fingers and place your thumb on the rim of the bowl.
-While they are commonly meant to be heald in your hands, Japanese rice bowls can also be used while placed on a hard surface.
+To use a rice bowl, it is best to support the bottom of the bowl with your fingers and place your thumb on the rim of the bowl.
+While they are commonly meant to be heald in your hands, bowls can also be used while placed on a hard surface.

-How to wash a Japanese rice bowl?
+How to wash a Rice bowl?

-Japanese rice bowls can be used for more than just rice
+Rice bowls can be used for more than just rice

 Despite the name, Japanese rice bowls are not only for rice.
-While they are the perfect small and lightweight dish for serving rice to compliment a Japanese dinner, rice bowls can also be used to serve fruit dishes such as a cold fruit salad.
+While they are the perfect small and lightweight dish for serving rice to compliment a Japanese dinner, those bowls can also be used to serve fruit dishes such as a cold fruit salad.
 Some rice bowls are used for serving fried foods, or even Japanese desserts such as a jelly dish or Japanese cakes.